mubanjs/muban/STATUS.md

 + Clear all (element) bindings when unmounting a component

 **Todo**
+- [app.mount] same as `bindTemplate`, combine template + data into a render function

 **Parked**
 - Figure out if/how (lifecycle) hooks can be shared between Muban and future Vue integration in